frittna/Crypto_Coin_Ticker/README.md

 receiving WiFi data from Binance API/Websocket_v3 - by frittna (https://github.com/frittna/Crypto_Coin_Ticker)

-This will show a 24 candles chart window with min/max price and the volume as line, date and time are from time.nist.gov timeserver.
+This will show a 24 candles, the min/max price and the volume as line, date and time are from time.nist.gov timeserver.
-For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Apr.17.2021 22:20 CET - Version 1.0.4
+For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Apr.18.2021 12:10 CET - Version 1.0.4